esphome/esphome-docs/components/lvgl.rst

       - :doc:`/components/light/lvgl`

 These are useful to make :ref:`automations <automation>` triggered by actions performed at the screen.
-Check out the :ref:`lvgl-seealso` section at the bottom of this document.

 Main Component
 --------------